KevinAst/feature-u/docs/detail.md

   allowing features to manage things like: initialization and injecting root UI elements, etc.

-- It creates and promotes the {{book.api.FassetsObject}} which contains the publicFace of all features, facilitating a cross-communication between features.
+- It creates and promotes the {{book.api.FassetsObject}} which contains the Public Face of all features, facilitating a cross-communication between features.

 As a result, your application mainline is very simple and generic.